marinimau/spark_fraud_detection/README.md

 # Spark fraud detection

-An implementation of a machine learning algorithm on Spark able to identify fraud in credit card transactions.<br><br>
+An implementation of a machine learning algorithm on Spark able to identify fraud in credit card transactions.<br>
+This repository contains both the ML algorithm and the code to configure the AWS EC2 nodes to run it.<br>

 The algorithm is divided in the following phases:

 1. Spark initialization